rafaski/beer_api/README.md

 - Get all beers that have a fermentation temperature greater than X
 - Get all hops that have an amount greater than or equal to X
 - Get all beers that have a hop with the name X
-- Get the beers with the highest amount of a specific hop

 ### Requests
 Async requests to the external API were made using `httpx` library